taisei-project/taisei/doc/BUILD.rst

 Windows
 """""""

-While the game itself officially supports Windows, building the project directly on Windows is a bit difficult to set up due to the radically different tooling required for a native Windows build environment.

-However, you can still compile on a Windows-based computer by leveraging Windows 10's
-`Windows For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows.
-Ironically enough, compiling for Windows on Linux ends up being easier and more consistent than trying to compile with Windows's native toolset.

 Taisei uses `mstorsjo/llvm-mingw <https://github.com/mstorsjo/llvm-mingw>`__ to
 achieve cross-compiling on Windows.
+Cross-compiling for Windows ends up being easier to maintain and more consistent than attempting to use Microsoft's native toolchain.

-We also have a ``meson`` machine file located at ``misc/ci/windows-llvm_mingw-x86_64-build-test-ci.ini`` to go with that toolchain.
-In general, you'll need the following tools for compiling Taisei for Windows on Linux:
+On Linux, you'll need the following tools for cross-compiling Taisei for Windows on Linux:

 - ``llvm-mingw``
 - `nsis <https://nsis.sourceforge.io/Main_Page>`__ >= 3.0